open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 - allow pre-allocation of fields, especially in systems like gRPC Metadata
 - allow a single-pass over an iterator

-Returns list of fields that will be used by the `HttpTextPropagator`.
+Returns list of fields that will be used by the `TextPropagator`.

 ### Inject